dbos-inc/dbos-docs/docs/api-reference/system-tables.md

 - `output`: The serialized workflow output, if any.
 - `error`: The serialized error thrown by the workflow, if any.
 - `created_at`: The timestamp of when this workflow started.
-- `updated_at`: The latest timestamp when this workflow status is updated.
+- `updated_at`: The latest timestamp when this workflow status was updated.
 - `application_version`: The application version of this workflow code.
 - `class_name`: The class name of the workflow function.
 - `config_name`: The name of the [configured instance](../tutorials/configured-instances.md) of this workflow, if any.
 - `recovery_attempts`: The number of attempts (so far) to recovery this workflow.
-- `application_id`: (Internal use) The application ID of this workflow code.
+- `application_id`: (Internal use) The ID of the application that ran this workflow.
-- `executor_id`: (Internal use) Executor ID that ran this workflow.
+- `executor_id`: (Internal use) The ID of the executor that ran this workflow.

 ### `dbos.workflow_inputs`
-This table stores the workflow inputs:
+This table stores workflow input information:

 - `workflow_uuid`: The unique identifier of the workflow execution.
 - `inputs`: The serialized inputs of the workflow execution.